geropl/github-mcp-go/README.md

 #### Auto-Approval Options

 The `--auto-approve` flag can be used to specify which tools should be auto-approved as a comma-separated list. `allow-read-only` is a special value to add all read-only tools to the auto-approve list (safe, no state changes).

+The `--write-access` flag enables write access for remote operations.
+This allows tools that modify remote repositories to be used.
+By default, write access is disabled for safety.

 ## Available Tools